Yu-Vitaqua-fer-Chronos/argon2-highlevel/README.md

 ## Low-level API

 You can interface directly with the Argon2 wrapper by importing the `argon2_highlevel/lowlevel` module.
 It has a single proc, `argon2`.

+## Documentation

+You can generate documentation files for this project by running `nimble docgen`.
+The documentation HTML can be found in the generated `docs` directory.